Olympics 2026: The arena isn’t ready… and the surface will be smaller than an NHL rink - Dose.ca

 Preparations for the Milan-Cortina 2026 Olympic Winter Games continue to generate a lot of ink… and not for the best of reasons.

-Milan's ice hockey arena now finds itself at the center of controversy: Not only is construction of the amphitheater still not complete… but we've learned via Frank Seravalli(Insider Notebook) that the ice surface will be smaller than an NHL rink.
+Milan's ice hockey arena now finds itself at the center of controversy: Not only is construction of the amphitheater still not complete… but we've learned via Frank Seravalli(Insider Notebook) that the ice surface will be smaller (by three to four feet) than an NHL rink.

 Yikes.
 Let's just say it raises a lot of questions…